nhansen34/Simple-Classifier/README.md

 Implements a basic feedforward neural network for classification.

-Uses synthetic or real-world data to train the classifier.
+Uses synthetic data to train the classifier.

 Visualizes the decision boundary to understand model performance.